notaryproject/specifications/specs/signature-envelope-cose.md

     ]
     ```
 3. Encode `Sig_structure` into a CBOR object as a byte string named `ToBeSigned`.
-4. Compute the signature on the `ToBeSigned` constructed in the previous step by using the signature algorithm defined in the corresponding header element: `alg`.
+4. Compute the signature on the `ToBeSigned` constructed in the previous step by using the signature algorithm of the signing key, which MUST match the corresponding protected header element `alg`.
    This is the value of the signature property used in the signature envelope.

 ## Signature Envelope